JuliaAI/MLJTuning.jl/README.md

-  (i) additional user-inspectable statistics that may be of interest - (for example the temperature in simulated annhealing); and (ii) any tuning strategy-specific information required to be recorded in the history to be made available to `models!` for generating the next batch of model candidates - for example an implementation-specific representation of `model`.
+  (i) additional user-inspectable statistics that may be of interest - (for example the temperature in simulated annhealing); and (ii) any tuning strategy-specific information required to be recorded in the history, for example an implementation-specific representation of `model`.

 - A *tuning strategy* is an instance of some subtype `S <:
   TuningStrategy`, the name `S` (e.g., `Grid`) indicating the tuning